 The State has identified 25 separate valuation groups within the State Substantive Plan.
-For each agency and/or fund, the SCO determined the proportion of pensionable compensation attributable to employees within these valuation groups.
-SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2017 State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.
+For the measurement date June 30, 2018, for each agency and/or fund, the SCO determined the proportion of OPEB employer contributions attributable to employees within these valuation groups.
+For the measurement date June 30, 2017, for each agency and/or fund, the SCO determined the proportion of pensionable compensation attributable to employees with these valuation groups.
+SCO then used these proportions to allocate the OPEB accounting elements from the June 30, 2018, and June 30, 2017, respectively, State of California Retiree Health Benefits Program Actuarial Valuation Report to State agencies and their funds.

 Benefits Provided - In accordance with the California Government Code, the State generally pays 100% of the health insurance premium cost for annuitants, plus 90% of the additional premium required for the enrollment of family members of annuitants.
 The State generally pays all or a portion of the dental insurance premium cost for annuitants, depending upon the completed years of credited state service at retirement and the dental coverage selected.
+The maximum 2018 monthly State contribution was \$725 for one-party, \$1,377 for two-party coverage, and \$1,766 for family coverage.
 The maximum 2017 monthly State contribution was \$707 for one-party, \$1,349 for two-party coverage, and \$1,727 for family coverage.
 To be eligible for these benefits, primary government first-tier plan annuitants must retire on or after age 50 with at least five years of service, and second tier plan annuitants must retire on or after age 55 with at least 10 years of service.
 In addition, annuitants must retire within 120 days of separation from employment to be eligible to receive these benefits.